ml8/ml8.github.io/pages/posts/hockey-problem.md

-> TL;DR: Hockey culture has deep-rooted problems with toxic masculinity, hazing, and sexual violence that actively harm young players, yet USA Hockey has chosen to focus on banning transgender women and girls from playing at all levels---including recreational and youth leagues.
+> TL;DR: Hockey culture has deep-rooted problems with toxic masculinity, hazing, and sexual violence that actively harm young players, yet USA Hockey has chosen to focus on effectively banning transgender women and girls from playing at all levels---including recreational and youth leagues.
 Rather than addressing the abuse that has become synonymous with the sport, hockey's governing body is excluding already-marginalized people from the game they love.